SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 - Gives the caster the Petrified effect for 10s.
   - Entities with the Petrified effect are given increased gravity, an inability to move, and are immune to damage.
   - Any fall damage that would be taken while under the effect is applied to all entities in a 1.5 block radius around the affected entity.
+- Increasing spell effectiveness increases the amount of time Petrified.
 ```
 </details>